Intermodalics/pickit-docs/docs/documentation/detection/teach/how-to-use-pickit-teach.rst

   :align: center

 At this point, it's possible to verify in the :ref:`Objects view <objects-view>` if the objects are detected.
-Note that at this point, all valid detections will be displayed as unpickable (in orange) because the model doesn't have any :ref:`pick points <pick-points-teach>` defined.
+Note that at this point, all valid detections will be displayed as unpickable (in orange) because the model doesn't have any :ref:`pick points <pick-points-teach>` defined yet.

 .. image:: /assets/images/Documentation/detection/teach/objects-all-unpickable.png
   :scale: 70%